stfmarkov/project-finder/README.md

     - Remove command

-    - Swap ( Not implemented ) - Moves a command up or down.
+    - Swap ( Not implemented.
+Will be implemented when actions are executable by "action buttons" instead of submenues ) - Moves a command up or down.
 A command that is currently pointed at by the cursor can be moved up or down with specified keys

-- Run ( Not implemented ) - Runs the project in a way specified by its config
+- Run - Runs the project in a way specified by its config

 ## UI